microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/content/Sentinel Introduction.md

 ---
 layout: page
-title: Introduction to Microsoft Sentinel
+title: Microsoft Sentinel in just 30 minutes
-sorttitle: 2
+sorttitle: 1
-description: Microsoft Sentinel is a cloud-native security information and event management (SIEM) system that provides intelligent security analytics and threat intelligence.
-Learn how Sentinel provides a centralized view of the security landscape across an organization's entire infrastructure.
-By integrating with a wide range of data sources and using advanced analytics and automation, Sentinel enables security teams to detect and respond to threats quickly.
+description: Short on time?
+Learn the fundamentals of Microsoft Sentinel, why it’s a necessity for your Security Operations (SecOps) and threat protection, its unique value, core capabilities, data ingestion methods, and more with a thorough demo and in just 30 minutes.
-updated: 2023-06-07
+updated: 2023-09-07
 permalink: /skilling/microsoft-security-academy/sentinel-academy-intro
-youtubeid: JcSl-9elGB8
+youtubeid: xMj7a4Ns_cU
 tags:
 - academy content
 - microsoft security academy